dangtv/BIRDS/README.md

 ## Installation

+* To install the `birds` command line tool, download a `birds` binary file at [https://github.com/dangtv/BIRDS/releases](https://github.com/dangtv/BIRDS/releases) or build a `birds` binary file from the source code.

 * To build the `birds` command line tool, the following softwares must be installed:
   * GNU Make >= 4.1
   * ocaml >= 4.07.0: see OCaml's [installation guidance](https://ocaml.org/docs/install.html)